 As a leader, you are well served to ask the right questions versus always having the right answers.
 Try it for a couple of weeks and see what happens.

 Rebecca Teasdale is a Leadership Development expert and co-founder of the Trispective Group.
-She is the co-author of.
-For more information, or to take a free team snapshot assessment, please visit, .
+She is the co-author of The Loyalist Team: How Trust, Candor, and Authenticity Create Great Organizations.
+For more information, or to take a free team snapshot assessment, please visit, www.trispectivegroup.com.